Skip to main content

 Beyond regular review procedures by each party, the evaluation criteria include:

-• The potential for outcomes such as joint publications, conference presentations, new coursework and acquiring external funding in the future
+• The potential for outcomes such as joint publications, conference presentations, new coursework, acquiring external funding in the future and the expansion of collaborations among researchers from the partner institutions.

 The following criteria may be utilized to resolve ties: